Fusion Embedding for Pose-Guided Person Image Synthesis with Diffusion Model: Conclusion

-\subsection{Conclusion}
+Future work will focus on improving fine-grained texture fidelity and conducting broader comparisons as additional models and evaluation results become publicly available.
+Finally, although FPDM is evaluated in the context of sign language video generation, it operates at the image synthesis level and does not explicitly model temporal dynamics.
+The proposed source-enhanced pose fusion approach is therefore specifically designed for pose-guided synthesis tasks that require strict identity preservation under large pose variations.
+Extending this formulation to fully general video generation frameworks with temporal modeling remains an interesting direction for future work, but is beyond the scope of this paper.

+\section{Conclusion}

-In this paper, we propose a new approach for Pose-Guided Person Image Synthesis (PGPIS) using diffusion.
-Our method, called Fusion Embedding for PGPIS with Diffusion Model (FPDM), leverages a fusion embedding aligned with the target image as a condition for the Latent Diffusion Model (LDM), which is robust to variations in the source image or pose.
-Through various experiments, we demonstrate that FPDM surpasses current state-of-the-art methods in PGPIS, both quantitatively and qualitatively.
-However, generating detailed patterns Effectively from the source image to the target image remains challenging.
-Future work will explore whether FPDM can be extended to image synthesis tasks that improve the understanding of contextual information within the source image.
+In this paper, we propose a novel diffusion-based approach for Pose-Guided Person Image Synthesis (PGPIS).
+The proposed method, Fusion Embedding for PGPIS with Diffusion Model (FPDM), introduces an Image-Pose Fusion (IPF) module that learns a fusion embedding aligned with the target image via contrastive learning and employs it as conditioning for the Latent Diffusion Model (LDM).
+This architecture improves robustness to variations in both the source image and the target pose.
+To evaluate the effectiveness of FPDM, we conduct experiments on the DeepFashion dataset, which reflects real-world e-commerce scenarios, and the PHOENIX dataset, which is used for sign language video generation.
+Experimental results demonstrate that FPDM achieves competitive performance against existing PGPIS methods in both quantitative and qualitative evaluations.
+In particular, the proposed Source-Enhanced Pose Fusion enables consistent target image generation for the same identity while stably preserving identity-specific visual characteristics across variations in both the target pose and the source image.
+However, accurately transferring fine-grained patterns such as text or intricate textures from the source image to the generated image remains a challenge.
+Future work will explore extensions of FPDM to image synthesis and temporally structured video synthesis tasks that require a deeper understanding of fine-grained contextual cues in source images.